Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Methods

-Here, we illustrate the feature learning difference between the two methods by analyzing the forward propagation process, and explain why $\mathrm{E^3VA}$ can save a lot of training memory by analyzing the gradient back propagation process.
+Here, we illustrate the feature learning difference of $\mathrm{E^3VA}$ with adater-tuning by analyzing the forward propagation process, and explain why $\mathrm{E^3VA}$ can save a lot of training memory by analyzing the gradient backpropagation process.

 \textbf{Forward Propagation}

 Figure \ref{fig:compare} shows the forward processes of three tuning frameworks in SwinBlock.
 LN$_1$ and W/SW-MSA in SwinBlock are simplified as $f_{P1}$, LN$_2$ and MLP are simplified as $f_{P2}$.
 Two adapter layers can be simplified as $f_{A1}$ and $f_{A2}$.
 For the $i$-th block, the output $l_{i+1}$ of fine-tuning can be written as follows: